ywangd/peek/README.rst

 .. code-block:: javascript

   // NOTE a blank line is needed to trigger API execution, or type "ESC + Enter" to execute regardlessly
-  // Exit the interactive session any time by pressing Ctrl-D or type exit GET /_cluster/health  // comment is allowed almost anywhere
+  // Exit the interactive session any time by pressing Ctrl-d or type exit GET /_cluster/health  // comment is allowed almost anywhere

   // Index a single document